Tours & Events

 3.)
 PRIVATE GUIDED TOURS

 Plans for a private tour may be made at any time during the year depending on the availability of the guide and transportation.
-Arrangements for private tours should be made a minimum of 2 weeks in advance. $150 is requested for a private tour using your own transportation.
-A $25 per person contribution to KURC is requested when using the KURC bus.
+Arrangements for private tours should be made a minimum of 2 weeks in advance.
+A minimum of 14 attendees is needed to cover the cost of the bus.
 A 10% discount is offered to Chester County Historical Society members.
 Please contact Kennett Underground Railroad Center via email with your Private Guided Tour request – we are happy to arrange a custom tour for you any time of year.